g0b1el/ln-design/Reusable Static Invoices.md

 amount is greater or equal to his expected conversion amount.
 If it is, everything continues as before.
 The signed proof of payment message should now include `original amount`, `original currency`, and `BTC amount`.

-If the amount is less than what the receiver expected, the receiver will accept payment reservation, but will also "send" a message to a sender with information about BTC missing amount for payment.
+If the received amount is lower than the anticipated amount, the recipient has two options.
+If the shortfall is less than the `add_reservation` `max_fee`, the recipient can demand the missing amount through fees.
+However, if the shortfall exceeds the `max_fee`, the recipient will accept the payment reservation, but will also "send" a message to a sender with information about BTC missing amount for payment.
 The sender can decide if the receiver conversion is fair.
 If it is not, the sender can cancel the payment reservation.
 If additional payment is acceptable, the sender will create a new route with a missing amount.
 Unless the Bitcoin price drops significantly in the meantime, the receiver will accept a new reservation route, and payment will continue as before, but this time over one additional payment route.

 ### Refund/ Partial Refund